 So what do we use this little guy for?
 My first for profit builds were toddler tables and chairs.
 One thing toddlers really love to do is fall into sharp edges, so I always routed the table edges with a roundover bit or a beveled edge (called an Ogee) to make it real fancy.
 With a compact router you can easily zip (counter clockwise if holding the bit downward) around your table and really give it a finished look.
 I do the same with drawer faces, frames and signs.
 Another great application is when using a flush trim bit.
 This absolutely blew my mind when I first used one.
 Have you ever attached a piece of plywood onto your build only to have the tiniest bit of overhang that’s too small to cut with a saw but too big to sand off?
 With a router and a flush trim bit you can pass right over the edge and because of the little wheel on the end of the bit, you’ll cut away the excess from your plywood and not your build surface.
 Want to see it in action?
 This was actually one of my first videos I ever posted.

 Which models do I recommend?
 Here’s where preference is going to kick in, corded or battery powered?
-For quick jobs I’m loving my new Ryobi One+ Cordless Trim Router (bare tool).
-RIDGID has a beefier version for around $120 that comes with their lifetime warranty.
+For quick jobs I loved the Ryobi One+ Cordless Trim Router (bare tool) for a starter tool (read my review here).
+RIDGID has a beefier Octane version (released 2019) for around $130 that comes with their lifetime warranty.
 For under $75 I can slap on my batteries from the rest of my Ryobi tools right on this little guy and quickly make a pass (not in a flirtatious way) and get the job done.
 The fact that is doesn’t have a cord really changes the game when working on a project.
 Whether it’s hard to reach places or onsite installs, not using a power outlet is a dream come true when using a router.
 If you’re looking for a marathon session of routed edges you’re going to want a cord though.
 Depending on which battery size I’m using, you only get about 30 minutes to an hour of use before you have to swap out.
 That’s generally plenty of time though for light to medium duty work.
-If you’re going corded for bigger jobs, then I really like RIDGID’s other compact router in the $100 range.
-Before you pull the trigger, you might want to consider the Makita Compact router because it lets you upgrade later to a…
+If you’re going corded for bigger jobs, then I really like DeWALT’s Corded DWP611 in the $120 range that you see a lot of people use in their CNC’s.
+Before you pull the trigger, you might want to consider the Makita Compact router or the cordless version because it lets you upgrade later to a…

 This is the OG.
 Like the giant bag phone your parents used to have (I had one in my trunk for emergencies!) rather than your fancy little smart phone (I think I’ve said “fancy” 6 times in this post.
 Sorry) that you can easily carry in your pocket.
 But this big boy is actually still useful… and oh yeah, way more expensive than the smaller routers.
 These will also most likely be fixed base, have more power and generally have ½” collets compared to the ¼” the smaller units use.
 What’s a collet?
 Oh dear, I should have covered that already… The shaft of your router bit (stop giggling like a 12 year old) is actually called a shank (not a shiv like you use in prison).
 The shank generally comes in two sizes, ¼” or ½” which represents how thick it is.
 The smaller is by far the most popular in your hardware store these days, but the collet is the ring that tightens onto your router bit that keeps it from spinning away and flying at you at several thousand RPM’s.

 If you’re getting a full sized router you’re going to want one with 2.25 HP or greater and the reason for that is hardwood.
 Maple, Cherry, Walnut, Oak… those are hardwoods.
 If you’re doing any serious router work with those species like leveling out a live edge slab, you need to use the big guy.
 And oh yeah, the price tag starts at around $150 and goes up into the $400+ depending on what models you choose.
-Most people seem to agree the 2.25 HP Dewalt is one of the best.
-I’m using this Bosch for my heavy duty work that retails around $160, but I chose it for another reason…
+Most people seem to agree the 2.25 HP Dewalt is one of the best, but I’ll fight you and say the Bosch I used in my slab leveling jig or my Triton 3 HP are king.
+Before those I started with the Bosch 2.25 HP for my heavy duty work that retails around $160, but I chose it for another reason…

 I can easily cut a round over into a smaller piece of wood with the use of a gripper and not have to worry about how I’m going to clamp the piece down so it doesn’t go flying away.
 When you start getting into cabinetry or doors, you’ll see more people using router tables as well so you can cut tongue and groove or bevels for door panels.
 It’s an upgrade for sure for a more experienced woodworker… but then I have one so that tosses my reasoning out the window.